-With over 20 years working on public higher education at the system level, first in Wisconsin and now in Texas, she is dedicated to utilizing the power of the post-secondary state system as a catalyst for quality educational attainment, innovation, and transformation in the 21st-century global society.
+With more than 20 years working in public higher education at the system level, first in Wisconsin and now in Texas, she is dedicated to utilizing the power of the system as a catalyst for quality educational attainment, equity, innovation and transformation in the 21st-century global society.

 A native of Massachusetts, Dr. Karoff moved to Wisconsin to pursue graduate study in Comparative Literature.
-Before joining the UW System Administration, Dr. Karoff taught Comparative Literature at UW-Madison, from which she received Ph.D. and M.A. degrees.
+Before entering public higher education administration, Dr. Karoff taught Comparative Literature at UW-Madison, from which she received Ph.D. and M.A. degrees.
 She earned a B.A. with Honors from Brown University.
-Additionally, Dr. Karoff has presented multiple times at various conferences over the years and has authored and co-authored many published articles, with two anticipated for release in 2016, on the topic of Competency-Based Education in Higher Education.

 Rebecca and her husband Brad are the parents of two mostly-grown children, Jacob and Sophie.

 Dale Klein, Ph.D., P.E.